iterait/emloop/docs/tutorial.rst

 optimization algorithm to be used and the number of hidden units.
 We will describe the configuration file from which the parameters are taken in the next section.

+Detailed description of cxflow models might be found in the `advanced section <advanced/model.html>`_.

 Configuration
 *************